 At SpyFu, we create content like this with teardowns using our tool—like this one on Squarespace or this one on Intercom.
 Both articles talk through how each company achieved a specific goal in their market and used the SpyFu platform to make our case for their success.
 By showcasing how our tool can be used in real-world situations, we’re telling readers that they can do the same.

-Now that you understand the different types of content marketing campaigns you can create, let’s talk a little bit more about how to prepare for them.
+Now, let’s talk a little bit more about how to prepare for these different campaigns.

 How to Prepare for Your Content Marketing Campaigns

-Running a successful content marketing campaign is 99% preparation.
+Running a successful content marketing campaign takes solid preparation.
 The better your plan, the more effective your campaigns will be, and the easier it will be to track your success.

-As you’re gearing up for any new campaign, think about how to document your process in a single source of truth to share amongst the team.
-This ensures you’re able to execute effectively on your campaign plan without adding additional confusion or complexity to any day-to-day responsibilities.
+As you’re gearing up for any new campaign, think about how to document your process in a single source to share amongst the team.
+This can include your goals, your objective, how you define success, roles, targets, and a baseline.
+This reduces confusion or complexity about any day-to-day responsibilities.

 Preparing for your content marketing campaign starts by figuring out where your company currently stands across a number of key metrics.